Prawn Curry (Prawn Masala)

 Instructions

-- Devein and wash the prawns well with cold water.
-Drain the water completely and set aside.
+- Prep-up prawns: Devein and wash the prawns well with cold water.
+Drain the water completely.
+Optionally toss them in a pinch of salt, chili powder and garam masala.

 NUTRITION INFO (estimation only)